“Plates for the table 3, ready!” “How man minutes for the table 5?” “Hurry up for the table 7!!”

-The big difference between chef in the restaurant and home cooking/cooking school is that while the latter can take time and more or less know what to cook for how many people (usually small size), the former (restaurant) can have a lot of costumers in any given moment, and you usually don’t know what they will order.
+The big difference between chef in the restaurant and home cooking/cooking school is that while the latter can take time and more or less know what to cook for how many people (usually small size), the former (restaurant chef) can have a lot of costumers in any given moment, and you usually don’t know what they will order.

 In other words, kitchen is full of uncertainty but you have to cook well within limited time as if you were fighiting alone in the dark spot.

 One example to distinguish it from cooking school is that we once had a new staff who was recent graduate of very famous (and expensive) cooking school.
 Unlike our high expectation, she was unable to cook different dishes constantly in a timely fashion.
-She had more knowledge and technique than other staff, but was not ready to work in busy restaurant.
+She had more knowledge and technique than other staff, but was not ready to work in a busy restaurant.

 In addition, the number of stoves, frying pans, pots and space are usually limited, so you have to know which table to prioritize, how long each dish will take, and how much you can mix with other tables (e.g. same pasta for table 1 and 3).
-If you are pasta guy, it is usually more difficult than other section as you need to make full use of 6 stove for 10 different tables with your 2 hands and 1 brain, by prioritizing what dish to prepare and finish in which timing by collaborating with other section).
-You really need to organize the time without losing the quality of each dish, so you end up having many kitchen timers.
+If you are pasta guy, it is usually more difficult than other section as you need to make full use of 6 stoves for 10 different tables with your 2 hands and 1 brain, by prioritizing what dish to prepare and finish in which timing by collaborating with other section.
+You really need to organize time without losing the quality of each dish, so you end up having many kitchen timers.